 Dr. Menachof, MD, FACS has performed thousands of facial plastic surgery procedures in over 20 years of experience.
 He has been recognized as a Fellow by multiple academies, named one of America’s Top Facial Plastic Surgeons continually since 2003 and is featured in multiple national publications.

-Similar to the other parts of the nose, such as the bridge and tip, the nostrils need customized attention, as nostril size, shape and width vary for each patient.
-The outer edges of the nostril are composed of a fatty, fibrous, soft tissue, and the nostril size, thickness and flaring is due to the quantity of this fibro-fatty tissue.
-Everyone’s nostrils have their own unique shape and size — you should only consider surgery if your nostril structure has been bothering you for a long period of time!
+Similar to the other parts of the nose, such as the bridge and tip, changing the nostrils requires customized attention.
+Nostril size, shape, and width vary for each person, and each patient has different motivations and goals for nostril reduction surgery.
+The outer edges of the nostril are composed of a fatty, fibrous, soft tissue, and a person’s nostril size, thickness and flaring depends on the quantity of this fibro-fatty tissue.
+Each person’s nostrils are unique, you should only consider surgery if your nostril structure has been bothering you for a long period of time!